 The Mormon concept of becoming "like Jesus" (that is, becoming a god like Jesus) is quite different from the Biblical picture of becoming "like Jesus" (that is, conforming to His character, values, and will).

 If Jesus were not the One True God Himself, then the true power of the gospel of our salvation to eternal life would be entirely lost.
 For only God can do what Jesus claims to have done on our behalf.
 The Jesus of Mormonism cannot accomplish this, because he is an exalted man--a good guy, to be sure, but not the surpeme, all-powerful authority over all things.
 The Mormon Jesus is said to open the way to eternal life through his sacrifice...but the biblical Jesus is the way to eternal life (John 14:6).

 The Mormon Jesus makes salvation possible, but beyond that, that the rest is up to us.
 The Biblical Jesus is our salvation, and we can't contribute anything to it.

 The biblical Gospel says it can't be up to us, because it's far too great and impossible a thing for us to think we can accomplish.
 To even insinuate that we could earn it or deserve it, even in part, is the height of arrogance...and blasphemy.
 Jesus himself is our eternal life.
 His work accomplished it for us.
 And no one short of God could ever do that for us.

 And motivated by love, He invites us to share in the richness of this wonderful, indescribable gift!
+So what do we need to "do"?
 All we need to do is say "yes."